 What is Microservice

-Before we begin migration to Microservices, we need to clearly understand what Microservice is.
+Before we begin migration to Microservices, we need to clearly understand what a Microservice is.
 What does it take to make a service micro?
 What are the characteristics of Microservices?

 Microservice functionality is available through API and API only.
 No other part of the system can access or directly manipulate the data microservice owns.